DORIA Metal Pendant Lamp

 DORIA-Werkstätten Walter Donner GmbH & Co.
 KG won several other iF-Design Awards.
 You can find them over here: IF-Design Awards Doria Werk.

 Wolfgang Tümpel (1903-1978)

 Klaus Slama designed several lamps for DORIA: The DORIA mushroom table lamp is one of them.

 Richard Essig – Often said that he designed lamps for DORIA, but it was a wholesale company who bought among other things old stocks.
 Essig sold lamps made by Staff, Disderot, Massive and several other companies, labeled with Richard Essig – Besigheim.
 You never find a lamp attributed to Essig with a DORIA label.

-Two other models of this metal pendant lamp, a black & white one and a model with opaque glass and olive green coloured metal.
+Two other models of this metal pendant lamp, a black & white one and a model with white opal glass and olive green painted metal.